LukeHagar/arbiter/README.md

 - Testing against multiple Node.js versions (18.x and 20.x)

 You can view the CI status in the GitHub Actions tab of the repository.

+## License

+This project is licensed under the ISC License - see the LICENSE file for details.